DEVOTIONALS

 changed us.

-Think about it: how can we ever point others to Jesus if they
+How can we ever point others to Jesus if we give

 We should remind ourselves daily,